 From 1980 to 2010, I was designing and running actual experiments in social change, carefully testing and retesting key hypotheses.
 The experiments, the best of which came in the form of large scale campaigns with clear “win” or “lose” outcomes, cut across and through and attempted to unite often disparate single issue silos that constitute so much of the US progressive movement.
 Every few years, to clear my head, reset my thinking, and catch up on sleep; I’d take a long sabbatical in far-off and remote place (passports & visas, paper maps, crampons, iodine tablets, malaria pills, that kind of stuff).
 If I told you much more here, you’d have one less reason to buy my book, a book that sums up basically all of the key social change lessons).

-Since September of 2010, I have been working on a PhD at the CUNY Graduate Center.
+From September, 2010 until May, 2015, I was working towards a doctoral degree.
+I have now completed my studies and earned my doctorate.
+For the 2015-2016 academic year, I will be a Post Doc in Harvard Law School’s Labor & Worklife Program.
 I am working towards fluency in academic theory and language so that I can continue to argue my central life lesson: meaningful change can only come with deep and massive relational organizing that puts ordinary people at the center of their own struggles, not pollsters, not lawyers, not Twitter.
 Essentially, there are “no shortcuts.”
 Not to real and lasting change.

 My father was a politician.
 He was already Mayor when I was born, and running for higher office in the exploding region surrounding NYC in the late 60’s.
 I’ve included a scan of one of his many bumper stickers; one that had my mug on it.
 There’s no question that a childhood filled with campaigns—both his electoral campaigns but also his politically radical and therefore controversial issue campaigns—was like a golf ball T to the rest of my life.
 After Oliver, the memories that I would say define my life and work all involve controversy and campaigns—winning campaigns.